chiranjib13992/cool_clock/README.md

 ----------------------
 1.Clone the repo
 2.Open Chrome
 3.Go to chrome://extensions/
 4.Toggle Developer mode (top right)
 5.Click “Load unpacked”
 6.Select your extension folder
+7.Click one the Extension icon inthe topbar of chrome it will open and you can resize it whenever you want to so.